-The Battle Creek data became the motivation for a groundbreaking partnership with Battle Creek Public Schools (BCPS).
+The study’s data became the motivation for a groundbreaking partnership with Battle Creek Public Schools (BCPS).
 The W.K.
 Kellogg Foundation (WKKF) made a five-year, $51 million grant in 2017 to the district to transform BCPS, prepare its students for success and share lessons with other communities.
 The partnership today is focused on three keys to transformation: Racial Equity, Community Engagement and Partnerships, and Excellence in Education.

 To address racial disparities in student achievement, and to realize the vision of “every Bearcat graduating career, college and community-ready,” WKKF’s grant has supported intensive investments in academic achievement programming for students and professional development, engagement and retention efforts for teachers.
-Supporting capacity building efforts for teachers is especially important because working in a network or collaborative fashion is necessary to solve the most challenging problems.

 The COVID-19 pandemic caused deep disruptions to education at BCPS and other school districts across the nation, but BCPS averted the most dire predictions of severe learning loss because of the transformation efforts.